Up to 50% off sofas & mattresses — limited‑time deals.

 • People who alternate between upright sitting and a light recline

-• Anyone who wants a clean-lined sofa that doesn’t dominate the room
+• Shoppers who want a clean-lined sofa that does not dominate the room

 Where it falls short

-• Back support is fine, but not as structured as posture-first designs
+• Back support is good, but not especially structured

-• Not ideal if you want a very deep, sink-in lounge seat
+• Not the right pick if you want a deep, sink-in seat

 Home Depot Sofa Goodwin